 At Flexing It, we help more than 1600 organizations across South and South East Asia reap the benefits of the ‘gig economy’.
-In this post, I aim to share our experiences with these companies and expand on the different models companies are adopting to leverage the ‘on demand’ workforce.
+In this post, I aim to share our experiences with these companies and expand on the different models' companies are adapting to leverage the ‘on demand’ workforce.

 Globally, companies spent $300 billion on contract work in 2015: Accenture report